p2isecke/go-practice/README.md

 * Interface resolution is _implicit_.
 If the type you pass in matches what the interface is asking for, it will compile.
 * By declaring an interface, the helper is decoupled from the concrete types and only has the method it needs to do its job.
 * Hides complexity from other parts of the system
+* Can be nilable
+  * If you try to access a value that is nil, it will through a `runtime panic`

+### Types
+* Go lets you create new types from existing ones:
+  * `type MyName OriginalType`
+* You can declare methods on these new types

+### Error Handling
+* Return an error from your function so that other code can do something with it
+* `errors.New("message")` creates a new error with any message
+* You can use a tool called errcheck (`go get -u github.com/kisielk/errcheck`) to make sure that all errors are handled
+* Don't just check for errors, handle them: https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully

+### Pointers
+* Memory address (pointer): `&variableName`
+* Pass by reference
+* Go copies the values when you pass them to functions/methods
+  * If you need to change state you'll need to pass a pointer to the thing you want to change
+* When you pass a pointer to a function, you're passing the address
+  * You can't change the original unless you pass the pointer
+* When you don't pass a pointer, you pass a copy
+* Can be `nil`
+  * Be sure to check if it's nil to avoid runtime exceptions

 ### Initializing Variables
 * More info: https://gobyexample.com/variables